 Details of this tragic incident were recorded in the wartime diaries of Mr W. Somerville, an off duty member of the Homerton crew.

 It is to him and the many thousands of men and women that made up the A.F.S & N.F.S 1939 - 1945 that this plaque is also dedicated.

 The Beckenham firemen are also commemorated, and listed by name, on a plaque at Beckenham Fire Station.

-2021: The great-nephew of one of the fire women killed, Winifred Alexandra Peters, has created a website dedicated to the memory of those that sadly lost their lives at the Old Palace School.
+2022: The great-nephew of one of the fire women killed, Winifred Alexandra Peters, created a website dedicated to the memory of those that sadly lost their lives at the Old Palace School.
 By 2022 he had completed 21 of the 34 biographies of the firemen and women who died.
 These are full biographies each with many photographs.

 Site: Old Palace School - WW2 bomb (1 memorial)

 E3, St Leonard's Street, Old Palace Primary School

 The circumstances of this bombing are described at Firemen Remembered: "Shortly after 1.30am, … crews …. were assembled in the school playground standing-by to be sent on to where they were needed most when a land-mine, one of the most violently destructive weapons at that stage of the war, landed on the roof of the school and dropped down a stairwell at the bottom of which was the watchroom where …. two women were killed outright.
 The men waiting outside were caught by the blast, which also demolished two thirds of the school building, and were buried by falling masonry."

 The 1943 film 'The Bells Go Down' shows new recruits joining an AFS group based at a school in the East End.